themagicalmammal/howtolinux/docs/Guide/prefferredapps.md

 ```bash
 curl -fsSL https://gist.githubusercontent.com/themagicalmammal/f6f086f9c701924371e1d334c60c8562/raw/6bf8f24e6211c8ea3ba3d028634e58f1af8b971f/spicetify.sh | bash
 ```
-You need to log-in & out after this.
+You need to log in & out after this.
 ### 2. Spotify-Adblock
 If you do not like ads, you can install [Ad-free Spotify](https://github.com/abba23/spotify-adblock-linux).
 To simplify the steps go through this.
 **Note:** This might be buggy.